 We have the technology to essentially create bone.
 Just extremely cool.
 Drug and medical device companies come up with some unbelievable stuff that have really changed the world.
 Most of these companies are doing great work.
 Admittedly, I just focus on the negative.
 But it is worth nothing that most of these companies have changed the world and decreased human suffering.
 That is a great thing.

 But…. there is a but.
-Bone grafts, as cool as they are, have to be done right or the cure is going to be worse than the original problem.
+Bone grafts, as cool as they are, have to be done right, or the cure will be worse than the original problem.
 Medtronic is a company that, in my opinion, has a history of taking shortcuts that hurt patients.
 Most prolifically in recent years was the way they botched their defibrillator leads.
 The cases would have been worth billions but the Supreme Court completely bailed them out with an awful preemption ruling.

 Okay, I have to get back on track.
 Medtronic bone graft infuse lawsuits.
 Got it.

 The purpose of the Infuse is to grow bone using a complicated recombinant human bone morphogenetic protein (rhBMP-2) in a few approved areas, including dental procedures, tibia fractures, and degenerative disc disease.
 But patients have had a lot of problems and complications.

 This product has a lot going against it, including:

 - difficulty breathing or swallowing (for neck surgeries)

 To be generous, Medtronic appears to have cut corners with this product.
 Of most concern is that Medtronic’s internal product testing had 50 times fewer complications than a separate post-market study.
 Further Medtronic encouraged off-label use, promoting it for neck procedures.
 That is not a use studied or approved by the FDA, and it is highly illegal (not to mention dangerous) for a company to encourage doctors to use products for unapproved uses.